 Our History - together forever and the journey continues.

-2019 marked the 20th Anniversary and Celebrations at Central City Plaza.
+2019 then President and Board brought our 20th anniversary alongside Canada’s 50th anniversary of the beginnings of decriminalisation of certain sex acts in private via Pierre Trudeau’s Omnibus Bill C150 in 1969.
+Surrey Pride celebrated at Central City Plaza.
 It was one of the most successful Prides.
 The attendance was in excess of 3000 with 86 vendor booths.
 The vendor site was located on 102 Ave directly in front of the Plaza.

 Then COVID hit in 2020 and Surrey Pride, led by President Martin Rooney, pivoted to organising a virtual celebration – which you can watch on the screen at this exhibit.
 As challenging as that was it was a huge success, professionally produced and watched by in excess of 4000 people.

 2021 as Covid was still prevalent it was decided that an in person pride was not going to happen, there was no funding available and Pride was not officially celebrated by the SPS.
 It was however celebrated by Central City Taphouse in an unofficial capacity, and a party occurred including a drag show on the last Saturday of June as we were in and out of covid protocols.

 In 2021 plans began to provide a Pride Month of events and Surrey Pride has co-ordinated with other organisations hosting June events to create a full calendar of virtual and in person events (those organisations are listed below).